GemianTalasoun97/Adventure-Work/README.md

 https://youtu.be/EvP5XQgEj_A

 ## Project Description
 In this project, I'll analyze the Adventure-Work data.
-The AdventureWorks databases are sample databases that were originally published by Microsoft.
-For this project, I will be Cleaning the data by using M language, modeling the data using DAX, and visualizing the data by Power BI visuals.
+The Adventure Works databases are sample databases that were originally published by Microsoft.
+For this project, I will be connecting and shaping data in Power Query, building a relational model, and adding calculate fields with DAX measures.
+Finally, created an interactive Dashboard for data visualization of the performance of the company.

 ## Project Process